vishalchovatiya/Linux-System-Programming/setjmp & longjmp Error Handling.md

 ### Important Notes:

-    You cannot pass 0 to longjmp.
+- You cannot pass 0 to longjmp.
 If you do, 1 is returned by setjmp.

-    You must not return from the function that called setjmp before the corresponding longjmp.
+- You must not return from the function that called setjmp before the corresponding longjmp.
 In other words, longjmp must only be called above setjmp in the call stack.

-    (Thanks to @wildplasser:) You cannot actually store the result of setjmp.
+- You cannot actually store the result of setjmp.
 If you want to return in several different ways, you can use a switch, though:

 ```
     switch (setjmp(&env))
     {